 Why physical barriers are better

 In sun protection, there are two categories of active ingredients: chemical absorbers and physical barriers.
-Chemical absorbers, such as oxybenzone or octocrylene, work by absorbing UV radiation before it affects or damages the skin.
+Chemical absorbers, such as benzophenone, oxybenzone, and octocrylene, work by absorbing UV radiation before it affects or damages the skin.
 However, these ingredients are increasingly being linked to negative health impacts.
-(For example, oxybenzone — also known as benzophenone - was recently added to California’s Prop 65 list as known to cause cancer and octocrylene is a “strong allergen linked to contact dermatitis in children.”)
+(For example, benzophenone was recently added to California’s Prop 65 list as known to cause cancer, octocrylene is a “strong allergen linked to contact dermatitis in children,” and oxybenzone is a known contact allergen with links to endometriosis.)

 The second category of active ingredients in sun protection is physical blockers, such as zinc oxide or titanium dioxide.
 When the sun hits these blockers it is reflected and bounces away from the skin (versus getting absorbed).
 These ingredients (unless they’ve been nano-sized – which ours have not been) are natural, generally not absorbed by the skin, and are far gentler on both our skin and the environment.